aerogear/aerogear.org/docs/guides/GetStartedAeroGearJS.md

 To get started, if you are using git, you should clone a copy of the example

-    $ git clone git://dflsjowijowjf.git && cd directory
+    $ git clone git@github.com:aerogear/kitchensink-aerogear-js.git && cd kitchensink-aerogear-js

-If you are not using git, you can download the example from here [link]()
+If you are not using git, you can download the example from [here](https://github.com/aerogear/kitchensink-aerogear-js/archive/master.zip)

 ### Deploying